 Our brains are able to process every day events storing them in our narrative memory, there to recall if we need to.
 Traumatic events get “stuck” and can be triggered time and time again, in some cases causing flashbacks, seemingly for no reason, but actually caused by something we have seen, heard, touched, smelt etc, which our brain has linked back to the traumatic event.

 Sometimes we can begin to suffer from anxiety seemingly for no apparent reason.
 Panic attacks can occur in situations where rationally we know we are safe.
 When we have experienced trauma it can alter out ability to filter out what is dangerous and what is not.
 EMDR can help to reset that filter.

-It is not necessary to know the origin, or the reasons for anxiety in order to be able to work with it effectively using EMDR.
+It is not always necessary to know the origin, or the reasons for anxiety in order to be able to work with it effectively using EMDR.

 Always wanting to offer my clients more choice in how we work together, I began my EMDR training in 2007, becoming a qualified therapist in 2008, and at the beginning of 2012 became an EMDR Europe Accredited Therapist.